 Today, the shift from preventive to condition-based and predictive (in some cases already prescriptive) maintenance is in full swing.
-Predictive maintenance in 2021 is a $6.9 billion market, according to our latest analysis on the topic, titled Predictive Maintenance Market Report 2021-2026.
+Smart preventive maintenance in 2021 is a $6.9 billion market, according to our latest analysis on the topic, titled Predictive Maintenance Market Report 2021-2026.
 The market is driven by advancements in sensors, data science, and AI technologies and a decrease in IoT infrastructure costs.
 We have witnessed an increase in start-ups, merger and acquisition activity, and published case studies within the last couple of years.

 Going forward, we estimate that the predictive maintenance market will see a strong recovery post-COVID-19 alongside a heightened and broad interest in digital topics in general (of which predictive maintenance is a part).
 In our estimation, the predictive maintenance market will grow at a 31% compound annual growth rate to reach $28.2 billion by 2026.
 More and more companies will realize the potential benefits that predictive maintenance solutions offer during uncertain times (e.g., saving time and maintenance costs and improving production capacity).
 The key performance indicator to watch is the reduction of unplanned operational equipment standstills due to predictive maintenance.
 Today’s predictive maintenance projects show that, in many industries, the vision of zero unplanned downtime might be achievable.
 On a global scale, the total cost savings of such an achievement would easily surpass the $1 trillion mark.